 There are some additional topics I have not covered in detail here, but should mention:

 - What about jerks in open source communities?
 A good reference for this is the no more rock stars post, where the rock star described is pretty much Bob.
-See that post for the section on: How do we as a community prevent rock stars?.
+See that post for the section: How do we as a community prevent rock stars?.
+Also see the talk Mamas Don't Let Your Babies Grow Up to Be Rock Star Developers.

 - What about Bob as a manager?
 Bob may seek and be offered promotions into management, and become even more damaging to the company.
 Bob the manager exploits and threatens his subordinates.
 That's a topic for another post.